S-CW/newsletter-signup/README.md

 5. By default, the application will run on http://localhost:3000 unless PORT is set by .env

 ### Build with
-express.js, ejs, nodemailer, mailchimp api
+express.js, ejs, nodemailer, node-file-logger, mailchimp api

+### Extras
+Added logging script for nodejs application cPanel deployment